Herbertkartel/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Computes the absolute value of an integer
+Prints the last digit of a number